 The most legally stable and secure destination overseas is the Ukraine.
 The Ukraine has explicit Federal legislation supporting surrogacy contracts for heterosexual, married couples.
 (While couples need to be married, there is no requirement on the length of the marriage, so newlyweds are also able to pursue surrogacy in Ukraine.)

-Kiev is a popular destination for European couples, and has a long history in facilitating international adoption.
-Since 2009 the country has been growing as a hub for overseas surrogacy.
+Kiev is a popular destination for European couples.
+Ukraine has a long history is helping families through international adoption, and since 2009 it has been growing as a hub for overseas surrogacy.
 Excellent IVF clinics are available, and many offer creative options — including “guarantee”programs that will provide unlimited services until a healthy baby is born.

 The cost of American surrogacy programs has been falling in recent years.
 Programs are available for as little as $85,000 USD.
 Independent surrogacy programs are available with full support from an experienced consultant for as little as $75,000 USD.

 More importantly, success rates among U.S. IVF clinics are the best worldwide.
 Birth certificates are automatically issued with the name of the Future Parents, and children born via surrogacy agreements in the U.S. are entitled to American citizenship.
 US fertility clinics are recognized as the best worldwide, the medical staff have years of successful experience, and local surrogates are the product of the world’s most advanced medical system.